Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Introduction

 Despite being rarely explored in variational inference, statistical and computational trade-offs have been formalized in other statistical problems, including principal component analysis~\citep{wang2016statistical,sriperumbudur2017approximate}, clustering~\citep{calandriello2018statistical,balakrishnan2011statistical}, matrix completion~\citep{dasarathy2017computational}, denoising problems~\citep{chandrasekaran2013computational}, high-dimensional problems~\citep{berthet2014statistical}, single-index models~\citep{wang2019statistical}, two-sample testing~\citep{ramdas2015adaptivity}, weakly supervised learning~\citep{yi2019more}, combinatorial problems~\citep{lu2018edge,khetan2016computational,jin2020computational,khetan2018generalized}, and other estimators like stochastic composite likelihood~\citep{dillon2009statistical} and Dantzig-type estimators~\citep{listatistical}.
 These analyses focus on studying point estimators for the parameters of interest.
 In contrast, we consider distributional estimators in this work.
-We characterize the statistical and computational trade-offs for variational posteriors as a distributional estimator of the exact posterior.
+We characterize the statistical and computational trade-offs for variational posterior distributions.

 Finally, this work relates to the body of literature on Bayesian model selection; see~\citet{o2009review} for a review.
 Closely related works include~\citet{chandrasekaran2010latent} which focuses on identifiability and tractability of latent variable model selection, \citet{yang2016computational} which analyzes an MCMC approach to Bayesian variable selection based on designing priors, and \citet{song2020extended} which proposes an extended stochastic gradient MCMC for Bayesian variable selection.
 These works analyze different aspects of Bayesian model selection algorithms than we do; they focus on identifiability, asymptotic convergence, or computational complexity, while we analyze non-asymptotic convergence and statistical guarantees.